deltachat/deltachat-core-rust/node/README.md

 - Also adjust links to github prepare links at the end of the file

 2. Bump version number in package.json
-3. Commit the changed files, commit message should be similiar to `Prepare for v1.0.0-foo.number`
+3. Commit the changed files, commit message should be similiar to `Prepare node-bindings npm release`
 4. Tag the release with `git tag -a v1.0.0-foo.number`
 5. Push to github with `git push origin master --tags`
 6. Wait until `Make Package` github action is completed